makerdao/community/governance/votes/Executive vote - August 22, 2024.md

 - **Authorization**: [Ecosystem Approval](https://forum.makerdao.com/t/lite-psm-usdc-a-phase-2-major-migration-proposed-parameters/24839/2), [Poll 1128](https://vote.makerdao.com/polling/QmU7XJ6X)
 - **Proposal**: [Forum Post](https://forum.makerdao.com/t/lite-psm-usdc-a-phase-2-major-migration-proposed-parameters/24839)

-If this executive proposal passes, then PSM-USDC-A fees will be updated as follows:
+If this executive proposal passes, then the PSM-USDC-A fees will be updated as follows:

 - PSM-USDC-A [Fee In (`tin`)](https://manual.makerdao.com/module-index/module-psm#fee-in-tin) will be increased by 0.01 percentage points from 0% to **0.01%**.
 - PSM-USDC-A [Fee Out (`tout`)](https://manual.makerdao.com/module-index/module-psm#fee-out-tout) will be increased by 0.01 percentage points from 0% to **0.01%**.